Embedded Systems Competition

 - How would a more complex system be achieved?

-Entries will be reviewed by a judging panel including an UKESF board member, an academic and an UltraSoC representative.
+Entries were reviewed by a judging panel including an UKESF board member, an academic and an UltraSoC representative.

 The winner received £1,000, with a runner-up receiving £500.
-The prizes are awarded in November at the annual TechWorks Gala Dinner & Awards in London – please note the 2020 event has been postponed due to COVID-19, currently re-scheduled for Thursday 18th November 2021.
+The prizes were awarded at the annual TechWorks Gala Dinner & Awards in London.

 To qualify, entrants had to: